 Not Meant for Large Consignments

 Heat press printing is not the right printing solution for larger projects that involve printing on dozens of t-shirts.
-Heat press printing entails weeding and cutting of each design from vinyl paper onto a substrate.
-Since the weeding and cutting requires precision and you need to spend enough time on each print, it is not the ideal printing method for larger runs.
+Heat press printing entails weeding and cutting each design from vinyl paper onto a substrate.
+Since the wedding and cutting require precision and you need to spend enough time on each print, it is not the ideal printing method for larger runs.

 Heat press printing is an excellent printing method for producing complex designs on different substrates with various graphic effects.
 Hope, this guide provides you an insightful knowledge of heat press printing and answers your many questions regarding this type of printing.